Inverse sampling intensity weighting for preferential sampling adjustment: Simulation analysis

-For each set of observations, we fit the MLE, SLP, ISIW-PM, and ISIW-V models and compared the results in terms of parameter estimation and prediction.
-The MLE, ISIW-PM, and ISIW-V were estimated using \texttt{optim} as described in Section \ref{sec:aim2_numerical}.
+For each scenario, we fit the MLE, SLP, ISIW KIE, ISIW KIE COV, and ISIW Known methods.
 We estimated the SLP model parameters using the INLA-SPDE implementation as defined in \cite{watson_general_2019} and used penalized complexity (PC) priors on the variance and range parameters \citep{simpson_penalising_2017, fuglstad_constructing_2019}.
-For the range parameter we set $P(\phi<0.01)=0.01$ and for the variance parameter we set $P(\sigma>10)=0.01$.
+We adopted an empirical Bayes approach, specifying priors such that $P(\phi<\phi_0)=0.50$ and $P(\sigma>\sigma_{0})=0.01$ where $\phi_0$ is one quarter of the mean pairwise distance among sampled locations and $\sigma_0=\sqrt{0.9\cdot \widehat{\text{Var}}(Y)}$ where $\widehat{\text{Var}}(Y)$ denotes the sample variance of the observed responses.
 The default priors for INLA were used for $\mu$ and $\tau$, set as $N(0, 1000)$ and $\text{Gamma}(1, 5\times 10^{-5})$, respectively.
-Prediction for the MLE and all ISIW methods followed the kriging equations, with point estimates of the requisite parameters substituted into \eqref{eqn:aim2_krigall}.
+We will refer to the SLP as the INLA-SLP.
+Prediction was evaluated by computing the mean CRPS and RMSPE over the centroids of a $32 \times 32$ discretization of the unit square.
+Parameter estimation was assessed by computing bias and RMSE for estimating $\boldsymbol{\psi}:=(\mu, \sigma^2, \phi, \tau^2)$.
+For all methods, $\nu$ was assumed to be fixed.